javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 ---
 layout: tutorial
-title: "Java 10 and Google Guice"
+title: "Javalin with Java 10 and Google Guice"
 author: <a href="https://www.linkedin.com/in/kristapsvitolins/" target="_blank">Kristaps Vītoliņš</a>
 date: 2018-04-29
 permalink: /tutorials/javalin-java-10-google-guice
 github: https://github.com/alzuma/javalin-java-10-guice.git
 summarytitle: Java 10 and Google Guice
-summary: Learn how to create Javalin application with Google Guice
+summary: Learn how to create Javalin application with Java 10 and Google Guice
 language: java
 ---

 ## What You Will Learn
-In this tutorial we will learn how to create modular application. \\
+In this tutorial we will learn how to create modular application on top of the Javalin.
-\\

 We will use [Google Guice](https://github.com/google/guice/wiki/Motivation) to enable modularity and [Java 10](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html) to do